Chick tract

-Although many of Chick's tracts express views that are generally accepted within mainstream Christian theology, several tracts have expressed controversial viewpoints.
-Most notably, Chick tracts express strong anti-Catholic views, as well as criticisms of other faiths, including Judaism, Islam, and Mormonism.

 Chick Publications

 Chick Publications produces and markets the Chick tracts, along with other comic books, books, and posters.
 Chick Publications has its headquarters in Rancho Cucamonga, California, and a mailing address in Ontario, California.

-As of January 2015, Chick Publications had produced over 250 different titles, about 100 of which are still in print, and are available in over 100 languages.
+Chick Publications has produced over 250 different titles, about 100 of which are still in print and available in over 100 languages.

-Format
+Format and design

 The tracts themselves are approximately 3 by 5 in, and approximately twenty pages in length.
 The material is written in comic book format, with the front panel featuring the title of the tract and the inside back panel devoted to a standard sinner's prayer.
-The back cover of the tract contains a blank space for churches to stamp their name and address; Chick Publications is willing to print custom back covers, but at least 10,000 tracts must be ordered.
+The back cover of the tract contains a blank space for churches distributing the tracts to stamp their name and address; Chick Publications is willing to print custom back covers, but at least 10,000 tracts must be ordered.

+In Strips, Toons, and Bluesies: Essays in Comics and Culture, Douglas Bevan Dowd and Todd Hignite compare the format of Chick tracts to that of Tijuana bibles, and surmise that Chick was familiar with that medium and wrote with a similar audience of lower-class youth in mind.

+An article in Print magazine refers to the tracts' graphic design as "disturbing and compelling, precisely because they were so undesigned."